 When Can I Eat Spicy Food After Wisdom Teeth Removal?

 Have you recently had your wisdom teeth removed or are planning to get them extracted soon?
 If so, you may be wondering what types of foods you can eat during your recovery.
+While it’s important to stick to soft, nutritious foods that won’t disturb the surgical site, some people may be tempted to return to their original diet.

-In the rest of this article, we will explore this common question and provide you with some helpful tips on what to eat and what to avoid during your recovery.
+In the rest of this article, we will explore this common question and provide you with some helpful tips on what to eat and avoid during your recovery.
 So, whether you’re a spice lover or simply looking for some guidance on post-operative care, keep reading to learn more.

 Paprika (top left), Cayenne Pepper (bottom left), and chili powder (right) | Source: Peppergeek

-Very often, spicy food are cooked with ingredients that have a higher acidity.
+Secondly, spicy food are cooked with ingredients that have a higher acidity.
 Not only that, spices such as paprika, cayenne pepper, and chilli flakes will irritate the wound but also leave you with a burning sensation.
 In some cases, an infection may occur in the wound, making a trip to your dentist or oral surgeon necessary.
 As such, it is advised that you avoid spicy food until you are sure that your wound has fully healed.

 On the other hand, having hard or crunchy food runs the risks of dislodging the newly formed blood clot, causing dry socket.
 Dry socket is a painful complication where the bones and nerves are exposed to the elements in the mouth.
 While this happens to only 2% to 5% of the people who had their teeth removed, it largely occur among those who did not stick to a soft diet during the first few days of their post-surgery care.

-What to Look Out For
+What to Look Out For After Wisdom Teeth Removal

 • Has the swelling gone down?